Major NSF grant aims to help researchers at Brown better understand—and potentially improve—the aging process.

 “There are so many implications that aging has, and for us to have an opportunity to investigate how we could manipulate aging—be that through lifestyle changes or even medications—we could be primed to unlock the most robust understanding of aging we’ve yet known,” Riddle says.

-While Larschan brings to the study her expertise in gene regulation processes on fruit fly X chromosomes, Webb uses mice to understand the molecular mechanisms of stem cell aging in mammals.
+Webb and Larschan are faculty members of the Brown Center on the Biology of Aging, which aims to understand the biological mechanisms of aging and age-related diseases in order to develop interventions to improve the human health span.
+While Larschan brings to IISAGE her expertise in gene regulation processes on fruit fly X chromosomes, Webb uses mice to understand the molecular mechanisms of stem cell aging in mammals.